AM311/Cybersecurity_Report/home.md

 	Hopefully, the user will anywhen run the process as instructed.

 	> 	The technical details for sending a phishing message with a credible/lookalike/spoofed sending address are out of scope.

-	==NOTE SU MOTIVO DI RUN AS ADMIN -- COLLEGAMENTO A NOTA ESPLICATIVA==

  9. **Communication between devices and Privilege Escalation:**
 	 Once the user has followed the instructions and run the exploit, on the Kali machine we should see that a new session (with a given numeric ID) has been opened.
 Typing `sessions -i <ID>` we launch the `meterpreter` CLI and are able to communicate with that endpoint.

-	As first operation, we check the identity of the process that runs `meterpreter` on that device invoking the `getuid` command: as shown in the image below, the process is owned by the domain account `DomainAdmin`.
+	As first operation, we check the identity of the process that runs `meterpreter` on that device invoking the `getuid` command: as shown in the image, the process is owned by the `DomainAdmin` account.

 	In order to complete our future tasks, we need to run the process as `SYSTEM`.
 For doing so, we run the `getsystem` command[^2].
 If the execution is successfully completed, running again `getuid` we will see that now we are running as `SYSTEM`.